M4xim4l/GenshinWishCalculator/readme.md

 > python calculate_wish_stats.py

-The script will output Tables containing Tables containing both the probabilities of getting exactly constellation N and at least constellation N after a certain number of pulls.
-For example, the probabilities of getting a specific constellation after N pulls are:
+The script will output Tables containing both the probabilities of getting exactly constellation N and at least constellation N after a certain number of pulls.
+For example, the probabilities of getting exactly constellation X for the banner 5* after N pulls are:

 5* - Probability of getting exactly constellation X